-By the end of October 2019, the UK plans to leave the European Union.
-As you’re probably aware, politicians have recently rejected the exit deal and leaving with no deal in place is a possibility.
+On the 31st of October 2019, the UK is due to leave the European Union.
+As you’re probably aware, politicians have yet to agree a formal exit deal and the prospect of leaving without one is still a possibility.
 This will impact us all individually, as well as businesses and charities like Anthony Nolan.

 As part of our planning for life outside the EU, we’re making sure the relevant government bodies fully understand our lifesaving work and how it might be affected.
 We’re working closely with all UK transplant centres and monitoring the situation daily to ensure the risk of disruption is as low as possible.

 However, we don’t think there is any reason for patients that are waiting for or recovering from a stem cell transplant to worry.
 We have addressed some of the most pressing concerns that we think our patients might have about Brexit below.

 We have been working closely with our regulators, the Human Tissues Authority (HTA); the Department of Health and Social Care (DHSC), and our partners in the EU to ensure the continued supply of stem cells from donors in the EU after the UK’s exit.
 We will continue to meet all EU safety and quality standards, and are working hard to establish written agreements with registries within the EU.
 Even in the case of no-deal, the HTA will allow a six-month transitional period for these agreements to be in place.
 Our continued work with the HTA and our colleagues in EU registries means we expect no delay or disruption to the provision of cells for transplant.